 BucketIAMMember is non-authoritative: it adds one member to one role without removing other members or affecting other roles.
-This resource references existing buckets and grants access to existing user accounts or service accounts.
-The examples are intentionally small.
+The examples reference existing buckets and grant access to existing user accounts or service accounts.
+They’re intentionally small.
 Combine them with your own bucket and identity management.

 Grant a role to a single member

-Most IAM configurations start by granting a specific user or service account access to a bucket without disrupting existing permissions.
+Most IAM configurations add a specific user or service account to a bucket role without affecting existing access.

 import * as pulumi from "@pulumi/pulumi";